-To the south of the City, prestigious King William Road at Hyde Park (10 minutes from the City centre) is home to big name designers and smaller fashion houses offering everything from elegant classics to original, funky fashion.
-East of the City, The Parade in Norwood (10 minutes from the City centre) is home to an array of retailers from large brands to smaller boutiques.
+To the south of the city, prestigious King William Road at Hyde Park (ten minutes from the city centre) is home to big name designers and smaller fashion houses offering everything from elegant classics to original, funky fashion.
+East of the city, The Parade in Norwood (ten minutes from the city centre) is home to an array of retailers from large brands to smaller boutiques.

-Burnside Village Shopping Centre (five minutes from the City centre) is unlike any other shopping precinct in South Australia, with a unique mix of retail stores making it one of Adelaide's best shopping experiences.
-Ebenezer Place, just off Rundle Street in the City's east end is home to some unique independent retailers for those seeking something a little bit different.
+Burnside Village Shopping Centre (ten minutes from the city centre) is unlike any other shopping precinct in South Australia, with a unique mix of retail stores making it one off Adelaide's best shopping experiences.
+Ebenezer Place, just of Rundle Street in the city's east-end is home to some unique independent retailers for those seeking something a little bit different.